Digital transformation is something most of us hear on a daily basis – but why is it so vital?

-What Digital Transformation Really Means
+What is Digital Transformation Truly

 That wasn’t too bad, right?
 It’s fairly broad, because it absolutely has to be.
 There are some industries, such as manufacturing and the aforementioned Industry 4.0, that are often embracing highly digital solutions for the first time, while others, such as office-based sectors, have long used some form of IT or networking, but are now updating their services, such as moving to the Cloud to eliminate costs and maintenance responsibilities on their end.
 As you can see, a digital transformation strategy would look very different for each.

 In turn, every company or organisation will have unique digital transformation principles to operate by.
 This is why some of the larger definitions can often appear quite daunting – they imply a great deal of importance and wide ranging consequences.
 But you do not need to jump into the deep end with digital transformation.
 You can also take it slowly, adopting some of the most immediately-beneficial tactics (such as migrating your monolithic architecture to a serverless approach) before implementing larger investments or unique features.